 You can still use the mobile lounges to travel between concourses as a fun, but maybe slower, alternative to the Aerotrain.
 Occasionally, they are used for disembarking, so if you're flying into Dulles you may get to experience one upon arrival.

 If you are picking someone up from the airport, you can wait for their call or text in the free cell phone lot.

-Public parking includes two daily garages, four economy parking lots, and one hourly lot in front of the Main Terminal.
+Public parking includes two daily garages, an economy parking lot, a valet parking lot, and one hourly lot in front of the Main Terminal.
 Free shuttle buses are provided to transport passengers from the parking lots to the airport.
 To pay for parking, use the Pay & Go automated payment system, located in the lower level of the terminal near the east and west exit doors and on the pedestrian bridge near the Daily Parking Garage.
 There are charging stations for electric vehicles in Garages 1 and 2.

 Depending on where you are coming from, there are many ways to drive to Dulles International Airport.

 - From downtown Washington D.C.: Travel west on I-66, take Exit 67, and follow signs to the airport.

 - From Baltimore: Travel south on I-95, take Exit 27 and follow signs for the airport.

 - From Richmond: Travel north on I-95, take exit 170B to Exit 45 and follow signs to the airport.

 - From West Virginia: Take I-81 to I-66 East and Exit 53 to take Route 28 to the airport.